How high can you build a retaining wall with the Retaining Wall Stone?

 Why do I use landscape fabric behind my retaining wall?

 The landscape fabric serves as a filter to keep small soil particles from working their way through the wall when moisture is present.
 Remember that any material used as a barrier behind your wall must allow moisture to come through so it can help prevent your wall from failing.

 Should I mortar the top row of my retaining wall to prevent kids from lifting or moving them?

 We don’t recommend mortaring any of our wall products since these walls are designed to be motarless.
 A good construction grade adhesive is recommended when you need to secure the top row to prevent kids from moving your wall pieces and is highly advised.
 We have found that there are several concrete adhesives that work well and most adhesives can be applied with a caulk gun.
 Go to your local Pavestone dealer and ask for a quality construction grade adhesive.
 Example: MD 400.

 The lip serves as a guide and interlock when stacking the wall pieces on top of each other.
 The lip ensures that the wall will angle towards the material it is holding back, thus creating a wall that is less likely to fail.
 Some wall systems use fiberglass pins that you insert into the wall pieces, this serves as a guide as well but is much more time consuming and not very forgiving if you haven’t placed your wall pieces exactly right.
-The pinless Anchor system with the lip is much quicker and easier to install.
+The pinless Retaining Wall Stone system with the lip is much quicker and easier to install.